 - The Google Productivity Suite lets you manage all of your email, documents, and calendars in one place.
 It offers a variety of extra tools to help you make calls and stay connected to co-workers and family.
-You can find user training to help you get started.
+There are plenty of training resources available to help you get started.

 - Video conferencing is often used for meetings and in hiring situations.
 Sign up for Google Hangouts, Zoom, Skype, or GoToMeeting by following one of these links and practice chatting with a friend or family member so you’re ready if you’re asked to use one of them for a meeting in the future.
 All of these sites offer FAQs and customer support.

 - Many employers look to your digital presence when making hiring decisions.
-A Facebook account can be a helpful way to let an employer get a sense of your interests.
-You just need an email account to get started.
 LinkedIn can be useful when looking for a job as it allows you to promote yourself and your skillset—think of it as a basic digital portfolio.